 Transcranial magnetic stimulation (TMS) is an FDA-approved innovative treatment that’s been proven to relieve depression symptoms, even when nothing else works.

-This guide walks you through everything there is to know about TMS therapy, including how it affects your brain, its pros and cons, its effectiveness, and how to get started.
+This blog post walks you through everything there is to know about TMS therapy, including how it affects your brain, its pros and cons, its effectiveness, and how to get started.

 We know that depression is a common mental illness, but we don’t often think of it as a brain disease.
 When we think of neurological disorders, we think of things like epilepsy and Parkinson’s.
 But depression is a real illness, too, with severe effects on the brain organ.
 This serious disorder is a lot more complicated than the feeling of being “down in the dumps” and causes the brain to stop working as it’s supposed to and change chemically.